 The right camera settings vary a lot during the warm light of the golden hour.

 I tend to constantly shift my shutter speed and aperture depending on the final product I want to create.
-Since I often work handheld in the woods, I try to keep my shutter speed up around 1/60th second or faster, particularly when using a telephoto.
+Since I often work handheld in the woods, I try to keep my shutter speed up around 1/60th second or faster, particularly when using a telephoto lens.

 An aperture of around f/8 will usually yield sharp images while maintaining a pleasing depth of field.
 But again, there is no ‘correct’ setting.

 Clouds are like a studio softbox for the sun.
-They soften the harsh light, mute shadows, and provide illumination from nearly every direction.
-This is a perfect formula for photographing in the forest.
+They soften the harsh light, mute shadows, and provide illumination.
+This is a perfect formula for photographing forests.

-The harsh contrast caused by sunlight is removed, and what is left behind is the complex patterns of undergrowth, tree trunks, branches, and leaves.
+The harsh contrast caused by sunlight disappears.
+The complex patterns of undergrowth, tree trunks, branches, and leaves emerge.
 While far from perfect for the grand landscapes, cloud cover is perfect for the woods.
 On those grey days, I head for the forest with my camera.

-The easiest way to create successful forest photography is to remove all the clutter of the woods, the chaotic branches, the crowds of tree trunks, the mess of leaves and twigs on the forest floor and focus on one specific part.
+The easiest way to create successful forest photography is to remove all the clutter of the woods.
+Look past the chaotic branches, the crowds of tree trunks, the mess of leaves on the forests floor.
+Focus on one specific part.

-With the dappled light of morning this can be done to great effect, as sections of the forest are illuminated.
+With the dappled light of morning, this can be done to great effect.
+Sections of the forest are illuminated.
 Look where the light is falling, or where it will soon arrive, and compose an image on those locations.
 A detail of the forest floor, a flower, a single backlit leaf.

-Look for small parts of the woodland that tell a bigger story about the place.
+Look for small parts of forests that tell a bigger story about the place.
 What is the season?
-Can you tell about that with a single detailed image?
+Can you tell that with a single detailed image?
 An autumn leaf or a spring bud may be good choices to share a bigger story.

-For this kind of image, a short telephoto or even a macro lens is a great choice.
-Images with a shallow depth of field that turns the background of leaves and branches into a pleasing blur will likely be more effective than a deep depth of field where the tangled background distracts from the scene you want to highlight.
+For this kind of image, a short telephoto lens or even a macro lens is a great choice.
+Images with a shallow depth of field that turns the background into a pleasing blur will be more effective.
+A deep depth of field can have a tangled background, which distracts from the scene you want to highlight.

 This is where perspective matters.
 In the previous section about details, I suggested looking for the single element that will tell the viewer a bit about the place.
 Here, when trying to go a bit bigger, to show more of the forest landscape, you’ll want to keep those details in mind.

-In the woods, find a detail, a branch, flower, or leaf that you find compelling and that is lit well.
+In the woods, find a detail, a branch, flower, or leaf that you find compelling.
 Then, using a wide-angle lens, allow your focus to fall on your detail, while also showing the surroundings.

-This is standard practice in many types of landscape photography but in the woods the method is complicated by having to find the right combination of pleasing subject or forest detail and a background that provides a wider perspective on the forest.
+This is standard practice in many types of landscape photography.
+In the woods the method is more complicated.
+You have to find the right combination of detail and background that provides a wider perspective on the forest.

 When the forest opens up, we are offered a rare chance to see a broad landscape of trees.
-These images blur the line between open landscape and forest landscape, but the composition holds some challenges not usually encountered in more open country.
+These images blur the line between open landscape and forest landscape.
+But the composition holds some challenges not usually encountered in open country.

 A telephoto image, on the other hand, has the advantage of isolating the scene from the surrounding chaos and allowing a clean composition.

-If you’ve seen the classic images of the Redwoods in black and white by Ansel Adams, you’ll understand that forests translate beautifully into black and white.
-There’s something about the stark trunks of trees against shaded, dark backgrounds that results in clean, compelling compositions.
+Look up the classic images of the Redwoods in black and white by Ansel Adams.
+You’ll understand that forests translate beautifully into black and white.
+The stark tree trunks against shaded, dark backgrounds results in compelling compositions.

-But black and white photography is tough.
-In the woods, it takes time to learn to “see” in black and white.
-We view the world in colour, and determining how a colour scene will appear in black and white is challenging and requires practice.
+But black & white photography is tough.
+In the woods, it takes time to learn to “see” in b&w.
+We view the world in colour, and determining how a colour scene will appear in black & white is challenging and requires practice.
 Here are a few guidelines:

 Look for contrast.
 Scenes with a mosaic of brights and darks tend to translate well into black and white.

 Take advantage of backlight.
-Light coming from directly behind your subject which can be difficult to use in colour photography is very effective in the contrasty world of black and white.
+Light coming from behind your subject can be difficult to use in colour photography.
+It is very effective in the contrast world of black and white.

 Embrace the shadows.
 Exposing for the bright parts of your frame will often turn the dark shadows to near black.
 This can help you eliminate distracting elements in your frame.

-There are few natural environments where leaving the colour behind can be so effective as in the forest, so give it a shot.
+There are few natural environments where leaving the colour behind can be as effective as in the forest, so give it a shot.